-If you’re using an official Google-approved Android device that supports Google Play, like a Samsung / HTC / Motorola / LG smartphone, open up Google Play, search for “Pleco” and tap “Pleco Chinese Dictionary” to instantly download the free basic version of Pleco for Android.
+If you’re using an official Google-approved Android device that supports Google Play, like a Samsung / HTC / Motorola / LG / Google smartphone, open up Google Play, search for “Pleco” and tap “Pleco Chinese Dictionary” to instantly download the free basic version of Pleco for Android.

 You can buy lots of interesting add-ons to make Pleco more useful, but even the free version stacks up well against any other paid or free Chinese dictionary on Android – it’s a wonderful little app with two great dictionaries, the same fantastic search engine as our full app, lite versions of our flashcard / text reader functions and a fantastically customizable interface.
 And no ads, we won’t even nag you about buying add-ons.